Order Code: C155

 - Store transport tube frozen at -20°C until ready to ship.

-Transport: Store serum or EDTA plasma at 2°C to 8°C after collection and ship the same day per packaging instructions provided with the Cleveland HeartLab, Inc. shipping box.
+Transport: Store serum or EDTA plasma at 2°C to 8°C after collection and ship the same day per packaging instructions included with the provided shipping box.

 Ambient (15-25°C): not acceptable